 to 10 trees should be planted to offset the loss of carbon absorption

 need to plant more trees - a whole lot more trees, not clear them, and

-timber that is a vital renewable resource for zero
+especially not waste timber that is a vital renewable resource for zero

 carbon house building.
 Forest fires that cause deforestation are raising